UN warns over impact of rapidly ageing populations

 The elderly population is expected to swell by 200 million in the next decade to surpass one billion, and reach two billion by 2050.

 This rising proportion of older people is a consequence of success - improved nutrition, sanitation, healthcare, education and economic well-being are contributing factors, the report says.

 But the UN and a charity that also contributed to the report, HelpAge International, say the ageing population is being widely mismanaged.

-"In many developing countries with large populations of young people, the challenge is that governments have not put policies and practices in place to support their current older populations or made enough preparations for 2050," the agencies said in a joint statement.'Cast out'
+"In many developing countries with large populations of young people, the challenge is that governments have not put policies and practices in place to support their current older populations or made enough preparations for 2050," the agencies said in a joint statement.